 Dental implants are a great, long-lasting solution to restoring your smile and bite function.
 Bridges and crowns do not stop bone deterioration and often will need to be replaced.
 Dental implants restore bone integrity and don’t limit you in your activities or the food you eat.
-In fact, by brushing, flossing, and rinsing you go a long way toward making sure that your dental implant isn't compromised and remains in your jaw for the rest of your life.
+In fact, brushing, flossing, and rinsing goes a long way toward making sure that your dental implant isn't compromised and remains in your jaw for the rest of your life.

 Many patients who have dental implants retain them for the rest of their life, this dental procedure has a very high success rate.